Photo Credit: Janet Hart

 What to Wear in May

 Our rules for layering certainly apply for May.
-You’ll especially want to have a warmer jacket (like a lightweight puffer), hat, and light gloves for early morning tours or any tours on the water or a glacier.
+You'll want a lightweight puffer jacket along with a hat and light gloves, especially for early morning tours or anything on the water or a glacier.
+Conditions can shift quickly, so don't assume the afternoon warmth means you can skip the layers at departure.

 Alaska in May 1920 612dc2673f8da Springtime In Alaska Logan Maddox